 Other Entertainment Options

-» Sports bars and pool halls - There are a variety of sports bars in which you can watch your favourite matches across the island; for instance, The Ship Inn.
+» Sports bars and pool halls - There are a variety of sports bars in which you can watch your favourite matches across the island.

 » Karaoke - You can become a star, under the stars by putting on your own show at any of the numerous karaoke spots across the island.

 » Rum Shops - There are limitless rum shops to choose from all over the island where you can sample the rum in the sun.

 » Hotel bars and restaurants - most of the hotels on the island have bars, clubs and restaurants that you can visit.

 Local shows are very popular with Barbadians and tourists alike.
 More and more hotels are starting to feature colourful cabaret shows with such acts as fire jugglers, stilt walkers, dancers and the like.
 These types of shows can also be seen at many venues throughout the island for instance:

 » Harbour Lights Nightclub Beach Extravaganza Dinner Show

 » The Plantation Theatre. - dinner show.